awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 You can limit a user's ability to reset passwords to specific instances\.
 This is done by using identity\-based policies for the Session Manager `ssm:StartSession` operation with the `AWS-PasswordReset` SSM document\.
 For more information, see [Control user session access to instances](session-manager-getting-started-restrict-access.md)\.

 **Encrypting data**
-You must turn on AWS Key Management Service \(AWS KMS\) end\-to\-end encryption for Session Manager data to use the password reset option for managed instances\.
+You must turn on AWS Key Management Service \(AWS KMS\) complete encryption for Session Manager data to use the password reset option for managed instances\.
 For more information, see [Enable KMS key encryption of session data \(console\)](session-preferences-enable-encryption.md)\.

 ## Reset a password on a managed instance<a name="managed-instance-reset-a-password"></a>